Platform

 2. Click New Call from any page

-5. Review the recording and transcript in the Calls page
+6. Review the recording, transcript, and Analysis (sentiment, summary, outcome, goal) in the Calls page

 Iterate until it feels natural.
-Most good agents take 3-5 iterations on the system prompt before they're launch-ready.
+Most good agents take 3 to 5 iterations on the system prompt before they're launch-ready.

 Going Live